Moltke family: History

 The family is descended from Fridericus Meltiko, a knight from Mecklenburg who lived in the mid 13th century.
 The title of Count was awarded to the Danish branch in 1834, and the German branch in 1868 by King William I.

 Members of the Danish branches include Prime Minister Adam Wilhelm Moltke and colonial explorer and draftsman Harald Moltke.
 Harald Moltke's ethnographic and nature works remain on display at the National Museum of Denmark in Copenhagen and at museums in Hillerød and Helsingør, and a number of locations in Greenland are named in honor of the family's role in Danish politics and exploration.

 The family came to contemporary prominence with Helmuth von Moltke the Elder and Helmuth von Moltke the Younger, Prussian (later German) military leaders instrumental in the Franco-Prussian War and World War I respectively.

 The von Moltke estate, a 500-hectare property and manor in what is today Krzyżowa, Poland (then a German territory known as Creisau or Kreisau), was purchased by Moltke the Elder with aid from Otto von Bismarck after the Austro-Prussian War of 1866, which remained the Moltke family seat until 1945.
 Surviving dedications to the Moltkes' place at the manor include two stairway frescos painted on Moltke the Elder's 100th birthday in 1900; The Shame, depicting the fall of Lübeck in 1806, and The Revenge, depicting the victorious capture of Paris in 1871.

 In the Nazi period the Kreisau estate passed to Moltke the Elder's great-grandnephew Helmuth James Graf von Moltke, a jurist who founded the pro-democracy resistance group Kreisau Circle, headquartered at the manor.
 James' activism and beliefs distinguished him as a democratic pacifist who saw the Nazi crimes against humanity as an insult to the national honor of Germany, influenced by German religious socialism and the German Youth Movement.
 James opposed direct action as hypocritical in light of the Nazi government's institutionalization of cruelty, however the Circle's insistence on an inevitable German defeat in World War II led to his execution for treason in January 1945.

-After the war and a period of German-Polish reconciliation, the estate became the focus of a initiative for a "New Kreisau", recasting the von Moltke legacy as one of James' support for democracy and the rule of law.
+After the war and a period of German-Polish reconciliation, the estate became the focus of an initiative for a "New Kreisau", recasting the von Moltke legacy as one of James' support for democracy and the rule of law.
 His widow and fellow Kreisau member, Freya von Moltke, preserved many of his writings and attended the rededication of the estate as a youth organization in 1998.
 Upon her death, she was succeeded by her and James' son Helmuth Caspar von Moltke, the current representative of the von Moltkes' and Kreisau Circle's democratic legacy.